aliuosio/mage2.docker/README.md

 visit the http://docker-sync.io/ website to get it

 ## Magento 2 Configuration
-Call: https://mage2.doc in your browser to configure Magento 2.
+Call: https://<your_domain>in your browser to configure Magento 2.
 The Database Hostname is `mysql` or `/var/lib/mysql/mysql.sock` to use sockets See mysql settings in `.env` for user, password and dbname before install